Knightflare15/Tetris/MASTER_README.md

 - durable friend relationships live in the database;
 - sockets are mapped to users for presence updates;
 - presence and DB persistence are different concerns.

+What to understand:

+- "Online now" is ephemeral realtime state.
+- "Is this person my friend?" is durable product state.
+- Mixing those two mentally leads to debugging mistakes, so the separation matters.

 ### 4.18 Matchmaking and Room Lifecycle